 Online Guide for Newcomers to Prince Edward Island - Canada

-In PEI sales tax is charged on almost everything you buy.
+In Canada sales tax is charged on almost everything you buy.
 The final price you pay at checkout will be higher than the price tag on the item on the shelf or the service listed on a price list.

 Sales Tax Exemptions